Exactly the Way it Does

 Exactly the way it does in my song.

-I started strumming some random chords.
+I started strumming a random series of chords.

 The words came out of nowhere.